-Santie is currently the Chancellor of Nelson Mandela Metropolitan University in Port Elizabeth.
-She serves as a non-executive director on the boards of Liberty Holdings Ltd, Tiger Brands Ltd and Telkom Ltd, and as chairperson of Famous Brands Ltd. Santie has wide knowledge and experience in different sectors ranging from banking (Executive Director: ABSA Bank, 1996 to 2003) to telecommunications (Executive Director Marketing: MTN, 2003 to 2010).
+Santie serves as a non-executive director on the boards of Liberty Holdings Ltd and Telkom Ltd. She is also the chairperson of Famous Brands Ltd. Santie has a wide knowledge of and experience in different sectors, ranging from banking (Executive Director: ABSA Bank, 1996 to 2003) to telecommunications (Executive Director: MTN, 2003 to 2010).
+She was the Chancellor of the Nelson Mandela University from 2011 to 2017.
 In 2010, Santie received the South African Business Woman of the Year award.

-Andries, Curro’s CEO, is a chartered accountant.
+Andries, Curro’s CEO since 1 July 2017, is a chartered accountant.
 He started his career as audit manager at KPMG Inc. He subsequently worked at Sasko (a division of Pioneer Food Group Ltd), Distell Ltd and PricewaterhouseCoopers.
 In 2000, he joined Media24 Ltd’s ICG (brand names include INTEC, Damelin) as financial director, after which he was promoted to financial director of Educor (Pty) Ltd (Educor).
-In 2006, Educor bought a 25% stake in Curro, where Andries, together with Chris, compiled the expanded business plan upon which Curro’s current growth strategy is based.
+In 2006, Educor bought a 26% stake in Curro, where Andries, together with Curro founder Dr Chris van der Merwe, compiled the expanded business plan upon which Curro’s current growth strategy is based.
 In 2007, when Naspers Ltd disposed of Educor, including their interest in Curro, Andries acquired a stake in Curro and joined the company as financial director.
-In 2011, when Bernardt was appointed as the CFO of Curro, Andries’s role changed to that of COO.
-On 1 July 2017, Andries succeeded Chris as the Curro CEO.
+In 2011, when Bernardt van der Linde was appointed as the CFO of Curro, Andries’s role changed to that of COO, and then to that of CEO when he succeeded Chris.

 Bernardt, a chartered accountant, was an audit manager at PricewaterhouseCoopers Inc, after which he joined Finweek.
 He joined PSG Group Ltd in 2007, where he was, inter alia, part of the executive team at Paladin (now PSG Private Equity).
 He joined Curro in 2009 and was appointed as CFO in 2011.